 Vast.
 Absolutely vast.
-Considering the Skoda Octavia is based on the same platform as a Volkswagen Golf, the fact this Estate model can cram a minimum of 640 litres of stuff into its boot is testament to how well the Czech company maximises the space on offer.
+Considering it is based on the same platform as a Volkswagen Golf, the fact the Skoda Octavia Estate can cram a minimum of 640 litres of stuff into its boot is testament to how well the Czech company maximises the space on offer.
 In Mk4 format, the Octavia Estate also looks sharp on the outside and has a magnificent interior.
 Hard to beat.

 2. Toyota Corolla Touring Sports

 Don’t be put off by the boring old Corolla name – this Toyota Touring Sports model has youthful exterior styling, as well as an interior which is both well-made and easy on the eye.
 A couple of hybrid drivetrains are also available, with our recommendation being the punchier 2.0-litre option, and you’ll enjoy a 581-litre boot with all 5 seats in play too.